 (2) You realize your child’s school cannot support their needs.

-We all have great hopes for our children’s future and that includes that they will be capable of learning in school.
+We all have great hopes for our child’s future and that includes that they will be capable of learning in school.
 However, raising children is like building the plane while you fly it.
-You may begin with the idea that your child will attend one school and quickly figure out that they need something else.
-Your child may enter Kindergarten in a regular education class but you may soon realize that they need a smaller class with more specialized staff to help them learn.
+You may begin with the idea that your child will attend one school and figure out that they need something else.
+Your child may enter Kindergarten in a general education classroom but you may realize they need a smaller class with more specialized staff to help them learn.

 (3) Your child’s teacher is concerned they are not making progress.